LibreriadeSatoshi/the-bitdevs-playbook-spanish-version/README.md

 All feedback and suggested edits should be submitted to [builders@btrust.tech](mailto:builders@btrust.tech).
 Proposals will be reviewed collaboratively with organizers, sponsors, and regional leads before inclusion in future versions.

 ### Distribution

-The Playbook is maintained as a digital document accessible to:
+This Playbook is maintained digitally for:
 - BitDevs organizers and volunteers
 - Sponsors and partners
 - Educational and technical collaborators in the Bitcoin ecosystem

-Printed copies, if produced, should clearly state the version and date on the cover page.